 Why does Project Open Squish have to be an over-18 contest?
 My design is awesome!

 I bet it is!
 We really wish we could make Open Squish open to everyone, but we're not allowed!
 Not even if your parents agree, not even if you want to submit it under someone else's name (which is also not allowed because you're swearing it's your own work).
+Submitting on behalf of another person is not allowed.
 Why?
 All winners will have to sign legal documentation under their own name in order to get paid, and in the US only people over 18 have the ability to do that.
-But there's good news!
-We're trying to figure out how to do an under-18 contest later in the year, which will be AWESOME!
-SO, stay tuned!

 My design was rejected, or it already ran and didn't quite hit the voting threshold to be made.
 Can I resubmit it?